onefoursix/Cloudera-Impala-JDBC-Example/README.md

 #####Set the query and impalad host
 Edit these two setting in the ClouderaImpalaJdbcExample source file:

-- Set the SQL Statement
+- Set the SQL Statement:

 	`private static final String SQL_STATEMENT = "SELECT description FROM sample_07 limit 10";`